ydataai/ydata-sdk/docs/integrations/databricks/integration_with_sdk.md

 This section provides step-by-step instructions on connecting to YData Fabric and performing essential data operations using the YData SDK within Databricks notebooks.
 This includes establishing a secure connection to YData Fabric and accessing datasets.
-Here you can find the full tutorial notebook. (add here the link to academy)

 ### Connecting to YData Fabric
 First, establish a connection to YData Fabric using your API key: